MileHacker Logo

 Monsoon July-October

-Moderate rainfall, temperatures 25°C-35°C. Humidity stays high.
+Moderate rainfall, temperatures 25°C-35°C. The humidity remains high.
 Few tourists, potentially lower prices.
 Intermittent rain can affect outdoor plans.

 Extreme High Temperatures

 Common during summer months (April-June).
-Heatstroke is a risk; stay hydrated and avoid direct sun during the hottest parts of the day.
+Heatstroke is a risk; stay hydrated and avoid direct sun when it's hottest day.

 Local Festivals